GPSPic/Employee_Management/readme.md

 ### Possible Extensions

-- Assign monthly performance evaluations to employees (date/month, score, comment)
+- Assign monthly performance evaluations to employees (date/month, score, comment) - Complete
 - Average performance evaluation scores and display comments (select by month/evaluation?) on each employee's page
 - Display list of employees currently employed by the business (today's date is between start and end of employment?)
 - Find employees and/or managers by name/job_description